Huntsville Swim Association Group Structure

 A. These are general recommendations and swimmers are highly encouraged to attend the meets noted.

-A. Mini-meets are small, less formal, internal meets for HSA.
+A. ROCKET meets are small, less formal, internal meets for HSA.
 The meets are a low-pressure environment that the coaching staff uses to provide competitive opportunities, evaluate progress of younger swimmers in a racing environment, and introduce basic meet protocol concepts to swimmers and parents.

 Q. When will group changes occur throughout the year?
 Will changes be allowed within a given age band throughout the season?